 There’s no way to know for certain what caused the monarch population explosion, but it could be because of increased conservation efforts, both here in the states and in Mexico.

 Remember chaos?
-There could be a hurricane that barrels through the monarch’s complex migration path, wiping out a generation, causing a massive disruption in their reproductive potential.
+There could be a hurricane that barrels through the monarch’s complex migration path, wiping out a generation and causing a massive disruption in their reproductive potential.

 But now let’s talk about acorns.

-They seem to be bouncing back, just like the monarch populations.
-But unlike the monarchs, oak trees don’t migrate, and they operated under vastly different systems.
+They seem to be bouncing back just like the monarch populations.
+But unlike the monarchs, oak trees don’t migrate, and they operate under vastly different systems.

 Acorns were a bust cycle last year, remember?
 And their relative scarcity had a major impact on rodents in the region.
-There’s no way to know for sure what caused the sudden acorn shut down, but scientist believe oak trees have evolved to cut off their acorn production for the purpose of reducing rodent population that feed on their seeds…effectively starving them out.
+There’s no way to know for sure what caused the sudden acorn shut down, but scientists believe oak trees have evolved to cut off their acorn production for the purpose of reducing rodent population that feed on their seeds, effectively starving them out.

 More acorns this year, combined with reduced rodent populations, means more acorns maturing into oak tree samplings.

-Eventually, though, oak trees will decide to go on strike again, and shut down their production of acorns.
+Eventually though, oak trees will decide to go on strike again and shut down their production of acorns.
 As to when this will happen?
 We haven’t the foggiest idea.
-Like Monarch populations, oak tree crop cycle are unpredictable, and easily affected by many factors as we mentioned earlier: precipitation, predation and... chaos!
+Like monarch populations, oak tree crop cycles are unpredictable and easily affected by many factors as we mentioned earlier: precipitation, predation and chaos.